 Action Needed: Your Signature to object to WJWW’s construction of Massive Industrial Plant in Kensico Watershed

-Please read the FAQ’s on PEPA’s website which provide more information about this issue.
+Please read the FAQ’s on PEPA’s website which provide more information about this issue or read a one page flyer here.

 Final thoughts: Given the importance of the Kensico Watershed, it makes no sense to construct a large industrial filtration plant in the area selected by WJWW.
 This is especially true when they own an alternative location that has already been studied/approved outside the Watershed.